Resources

 Whatever kind of teams you run, you likely need to comply with regulatory bodies.
 For example, the Occupational Safety and Health Administration (OSHA) has strong guidelines regarding workplace safety.
 Workers have a right to a safe work environment.
 A positive, proactive safety culture contributes to this.
 You’re more likely to reach your safety goals when employees think of safety policies as part of the culture of their work as a whole.

-A 2020 Gallup poll indicated that only 36% of U.S. employees considered themselves actively engaged in their work, and close to 14% reported being actively disengaged.
+A 2025 Gallup poll indicated that only 31% of U.S. employees considered themselves actively engaged in their work, a decline from the 2020 high of 36%.

 Members of your team probably have no problem following rules.
 But what you want is a truly engaged team, one that takes full ownership of their work.
 Safety initiatives can be integral to work practices to help workers focus on what’s necessary.
 When safety is second nature, employees know there’s no need to panic in an emergency.
 There’s no confusing rush for instructions.
 Instead, people will know what to do, who to call, and where to look to get what they need.